Eccentricity

 | Cycle period | 20,868 years | 333,888 ÷ 16 |

-The mean value (0.015313) cannot be measured directly - we only have observations from recent centuries.
+The base value (0.015321) — the arithmetic midpoint of the eccentricity cycle — cannot be measured directly because we only have observations from recent centuries.
 It was derived using three constraints:

 - Minimum eccentricity occurred in ~9188 BC when perihelion aligned with the June solstice